Challenge Riccione is run under FITRI and Challenge Riccione 2022 regulations.

 - Competitors must obey all traffic laws, traffic regulations and the directions of Event officials and the Police.

-- The run course will close for all competitors, both teams and individuals, at 07.30 pm.
+- The run course will close for all competitors at 06.30 pm.
 Event organizers reserve the right to remove from the course competitors who do not complete the race by this cut-off time.